 With your Wii game or disc image to hand, launch either by clicking File then Boot From DVD Drive or by clicking Open and choosing a Wii game image on your hard drive.
 When you’ve made your selection the game will launch, probably windowed if you’ve yet to alter display settings.

 You might find that the game you launched is either too slow, too fast or glitchy.
-Don’t worry, tweaking Dolphin so that it’s perfectly set up isn’t too hard with the performance guide on the official site.
+Don’t worry, tweaking Dolphin so that it’s perfectly set up isn’t too hard with.
 This will also give you a few tips about playing games in HD, which basically entails turning the resolution up (if you hadn’t worked it out already).

 Naturally, if your PC didn’t handle the standard resolution very well then you’re not going to have very much joy at higher resolutions.

 That’s pretty much it!
-You can find lists of compatible games on the official wiki, which should help guide you in the right direction.
+You can find lists of, which should help guide you in the right direction.
 I tried New Super Mario Bros, A Boy and His Blob and Muramasa The Demon Blade on my aging Core2Duo with an 8400m.
 Initially the first two were not operating at full speed, with Demon Blade averaging 70% speed.
 After a quick performance tweak they’re all up to playable speed, so I’d better stop writing this article and get gaming…

 Did you enjoy this how to?
 Have you tried it yourself?
 Do you use Wiimotes on your PC for other tasks?
 Let us know in the comments below.